phluid61/internet-drafts/rfc8089-bis-info/draft.md

 all capitals, as shown here.

-# Nonstandard Syntax Variations  {#nonstandard-syntax}
+# Nonstandard Extensions  {#extensions}

-These variations may be encountered by existing usages of the file URI scheme, but are not supported by the core syntax defined in
+These extensions may be encountered by existing usages of the file URI scheme, but are not supported by the core syntax defined in
 {{draft-kerwin-rfc8089-bis-core}}.